gabemartinez/v1-gabemartinez.github.io/_posts/2015-05-17-vps-provisioning.md

 Going the <a href="https://www.heroku.com/home">Heroku</a> route might end up costing me a lot in the long run.
 For now, I will keep some testing and development apps on there still.

+Of all the online deployment learning materials, one that I would like to praise is <a href="https://leanpub.com/deploying_rails_applications">Reliably Deploying Rails Applications</a>.
+So far, so good.
+Go check it out.

 I'll be back with more details soon.